Skip to main content

 6. Configure session policies: timeout, idle behavior, and reconnection rules.

-7. Once your VMs show as Registered in Step 5, add the users or groups who should have access.
+7. Once your machines show as Registered in Step 5, add the users or groups who should have access.

 Authentication options: